-For certain incident scenarios in which direct product involvement or failure was not evident, consultation with staff from the CPSC's Directorate for Engineering Sciences was necessary to determine the most appropriate product category in which to place the fatalities.
+For certain incident scenarios in which direct product involvement or failure was not evident, consultation with subject matter experts from the CPSC's Directorate for Engineering Sciences assisted in determining the most appropriate product category in which to place the fatalities.
 Details of the methodology are provided in the attached Appendix.

-10 These deaths do not constitute a statistical sample of known probability and do not necessarily include all nursery product-related deaths that occurred during the 2018-2020 period.
-However, they do provide at least a minimum number for deaths associated with nursery products during that time.
+9 These deaths do not constitute a statistical sample of known probability and do not necessarily include all nursery product-related deaths that occurred during the 2019-2021 period.
+However, they do provide a minimum number for deaths associated with nursery products during that time.
 Furthermore, the number of reported incidents may change should staff receive additional reports.
 In addition, the number of fatalities for each product/group of products presented in this and previous annual nursery product reports are not expected to match the number of fatalities presented in any rulemaking packages on the same product/group of products because of the difference in the data-inclusion criteria applied.
 See Methodology Section of the Appendix for the process used in this report.